sbhrwl/aws/1.Basics/1.Fundamentals/9.Storage/S3Advance/README.md

 ## 5. Multipart Upload TOGETHER WITH S3 transfer acceleration: Great Booster for performance
 <img src="images/6.png">

-# S3 Transfer Acceleration Vs Global Accelerator
+## S3 Transfer Acceleration Vs Global Accelerator
-S3TA is for uploading files to S3 bucket
+- S3TA is for uploading files to S3 bucket
-GA is for improving performance of Applications (HTTP/HTTPS/TCP/UDP
+- GA is for improving performance of Applications (HTTP/HTTPS/TCP/UDP

-Question
+### Question
-"At the end of the financial year, there are thousands of data being uploaded to the central S3 bucket which is in ap-southeast-2 (Sydney) region and a lot of employees are starting to complain about the slow upload times.
-You were instructed by the CTO to resolve this issue as soon as possible to avoid any delays in processing their global end of financial year (EOFY) reports.
+- At the end of the financial year, there are thousands of data being uploaded to the central S3 bucket which is in ap-southeast-2 (Sydney) region and a lot of employees are starting to complain about the slow upload times.
+- You were instructed by the CTO to resolve this issue as soon as possible to avoid any delays in processing their global end of financial year (EOFY) reports.

-Which feature in Amazon S3 enables fast, easy, and secure transfer of your files over long distances between your client and your Amazon S3 bucket?"
+- Which feature in Amazon S3 enables fast, easy, and secure transfer of your files over long distances between your client and your Amazon S3 bucket?
+#### Solution
 - Customers who have either web or mobile applications with widespread users or applications hosted far away from their S3 bucket can experience long and variable upload and download speeds over the Internet.
 - S3 Transfer Acceleration (S3TA) reduces the variability in Internet routing, congestion and speeds that can affect transfers, and logically shortens the distance to S3 for remote applications.
 - S3 TA improves transfer performance by routing traffic through Amazon CloudFront’s globally distributed Edge Locations and over AWS backbone networks, and by using network protocol optimizations.

-AWS Global Accelerator is incorrect because GA is primarily used to optimize the path from your users to your applications which improves the performance of your TCP and UDP traffic.
-Using Amazon S3 Transfer Acceleration is a more suitable service for this scenario
+- AWS Global Accelerator is incorrect because GA is primarily used to optimize the path from your users to your applications which improves the performance of your TCP and UDP traffic.
+- **Using Amazon S3 Transfer Acceleration is a more suitable service for this scenario**

 ## 1. Byte Range Fetch
 "Byte Range Fetching a header is primarily used to retrieve an object in parts